The Horns of Nimon: Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping gave a mixed review of the serial, stating "With its cheap design work, and a wonderfully watchable OTT performance from Graham Crowden, The Horns of Nimon is by turns brilliant and dull".

-Doctor Who: The Television Companion's David J. Howe and Stephen James Walker noted that the show had acquired a low reputation but they considered this to be undeserved.
+Doctor Who: The Television Companion's David J. Howe and Stephen James Walker noted that the serial had acquired a low reputation but they considered this to be undeserved.
 Although "admittedly a little more light hearted than usual" it did feature a performance by Tom Baker which was "rather more serious and intense here than in most other stories of a similar vintage".
 Production values were "no worse than on many other stories of this era, and rather better than on some" and the story was "ingenious and fun".

 Patrick Mulkern of Radio Times was very critical of the serial which he described as "a turgid quagmire of vapid characters, amateur dramatics, mirthless antics and clattering sets".
 Although the script contained "interesting concepts" these were not portrayed well due to the "absurd" Nimon costumes.
 Mulkern also thought the cast gave "terrible performances" with the exception of Tom Baker and Lalla Ward.

 In A Critical History of Doctor Who on Television, John Kenneth Muir opined that Read's use of classical allusions to Greek mythology served little purpose, but noted that the December broadcast slot of The Horns of Nimon coincided with the British panto season, obliging the scriptwriter to include in-jokes.
 He considered the serial was "memorable only in its superficial, mythology-based trappings, not in its content".

 Writing in 2017, Carey Fleiner linked the mythological theme of The Horns of Nimon to the idea of the monomyth popularized by the author Joseph Campbell in his 1949 book The Hero with a Thousand Faces.
 She noted that Campbell's writing had influenced George Lucas for his film Star Wars, released two years before The Horns of Nimon, and suggested that the popularity of Star Wars had inspired mythological content in a number of Doctor Who serials.

 Den of Geek's Andrew Blair selected The Horns of Nimon as one of the ten Doctor Who stories that would make great musicals.

 Commercial releases

 In print

 Terrance Dicks' novelisation was published by Target Books in October 1980.
 Dicks begins with a history of the Skonnan Empire and Soldeed, culminating in the arrival of the Nimon.
 Original author Anthony Read completed a new novelisation for audiobook publisher AudioGO in 2013, but with that company's suspension of operations and Read's death in 2015, the likelihood of its eventual release is now unclear.
+An audiobook of the Terrance Dicks version was published by BBC audio in April 2024, read by Geoffrey Beevers.